Author – Kamal Chaturvedi

 - Inverter converts the DC power received from the panels or the generator into AC power to be supplied to homes or offices

-- Solid State Relays (SSR) – They are the combination of a transistor with low operating power and low triggering voltage, which connected to the input of the system, and another transistors with high operating power and low triggering voltage.
+- Solid State Relays (SSR) – They are the combination of a transistor with low operating power and low triggering voltage, which connected to the input of the system, and another transistor with high operating power and low triggering voltage.

-Typically we have to measure the complete lifecycle cost of a solar-wind hybrid system, since that is the total cost of the initial capital investment, operational, maintenance and battery replacement costs.
+Typically, we have to measure the complete lifecycle cost of a solar-wind hybrid system, since that is the total cost of the initial capital investment, operational, maintenance and battery replacement costs.

-If we take an example of a residential house in India, it will have 4-5 tubelights or CFLs, 2-3 Fans, 1 TV or computer and a 0.5HP motor as the typical connected load.
+If we take an example of a residential house in India, it will have 4-5 tubelights or CFLs, 2-3 Fans, 1 TV or computer and a 0.5HP motor as the typical-connected load.
 The total power consumption of the house can be calculated to be around 1600-1800 WH or 1.8 units/day.

 Consider an approximate power consumption of 1.8 units/day.
 In remote villages, the cost turns out to be around INR23/unit consumed.
 Most of this cost is subsidized by the Government of India, since villagers cannot afford this cost.